AccessAlly offers a Built-in LMS Gamification Plugin for WordPress

-When it comes to online learning, we’ve all come to expect multimedia content where we can absorb information through audio-visual means.
+When it comes to online training, we’ve all come to expect multimedia content where we can absorb information through audio-visual means.

-In these days, where distractions are high and we have a lot of outlets competing for our attention, it’s not enough to just give people a bunch of videos to watch.
-You have to keep them engaged, and coming back for more.
+These days, where distractions are high and we have a lot of outlets competing for our attention and it’s not enough to just give people a bunch of videos to watch.
+You have to keep them engaged with your training programs, and coming back for more with gamified learning.

 It’s important to design a learning journey that takes students from point A to Z, with milestones and rewards along the way so they feel a sense of accomplishment that comes with their hard work.